HEERF Student Funding |CARES Act |CRRSAA | ARP

 Funds from the HEERF III ARP Emergency Relief Fund are not considered financial aid and do not affect a student's current or future financial aid eligibility.
 Per guidance from the federal government, increasing funding amounts will be distributed to our students with exceptional need.

-The second round of funding disbursements were awarded to regular curriculum students excluding Career and College Promise (CCP).
+The third round of funding disbursements were awarded to regular curriculum students excluding Career and College Promise (CCP).
 Exceptional Need will be identified by the Free Application for Federal Student Aid (FAFSA).

-Student must be a regular curriculum (excludes CCP) enrolled in the Fall 2021 semester);
+Student must be a regular curriculum (excludes CCP) enrolled in the Spring 2022 semester;

 - Exceptional need will be determined based on the 2021-2022 FAFSA (Free Application for Federal Student Aid) received at the time of disbursement;